phoenixframework/phoenix/D_controllers.md

   |> render "index.html"
 end
 ```
-When weload the page, and we should be rendering the admin layout with no logo.
+When we load the page, and we should be rendering the admin layout with no logo.

 ### Overriding Rendering Formats